grapenut/mush-portal/README.md

 >     - Show interactive command history listing.
 >     - Clear the terminal output or reconnect to the server.

-> - Mailbox
+> - Mailbox & BBoard
->   - List, view, and compose @mail messages with full 256-color output.
+>   - List, view, and compose @mail messages and bbposts with full 256-color output.
->   - Automatic player name validation in Sendmail input.
+>   - Automatic player and bboard name validation in message composer.
->   - Unread message count is synced with taskbar icons.
+>   - Unread message counts are automatically synced with taskbar icons via _JSON API_.

 > - Command Recall
 >   - Press Ctrl+p (previous) and Ctrl+n (next) to cycle history, or use the buttons.